 Top 3 roadblocks to enterprise agility

-One of the biggest challenges with enterprise agility is that it involves much more than being quick to market with a solid product and white-glove service.
+One of the biggest challenges with the Agile transformation is that it involves much more than being quick to market with a solid product and white-glove service.
 Agility requires that organizations not only move fast but be able to turn on a dime to react to rapidly changing environments.
 Customers demand 24/7 personalized service.
 Competitive businesses can be next door or around the globe, with pricing and availability that may beat what you can offer.
 Next-day, free delivery is the expectation, not a differentiator.
 Technology is rapidly evolving, which can help and hurt.
-Data gathering is constantly increasing but the power of that data may not be fully harnessed if you can’t slice and dice it — you may even have trouble accessing it!
+Data gathering is constantly increasing, but the power of that data may not be fully harnessed if you can’t slice and dice it — you may even have trouble accessing it!

-The top three roadblocks enterprises face on the way to becoming more agile and able to compete are:
+The top three roadblocks enterprises face on the way to becoming more Agile and able to compete are:

 - Fragmented systems

 - Flexibility to work the way you’re most productive and successful

 These may not be the only roadblocks your organization is facing, but if these are addressed, you’ll see improvements in your organization’s performance.

 Collaborative work management tools can remedy those struggles and a few more.
 They enable teams to communicate and collaborate in a single place, rather than wasting time switching between “productivity apps” like email and chat and hunting down information across applications.
 Forrester Vice President and Principal Analyst Margo Vistacion calls collaborative work management tools “collaboration points.”
 She explained, “So whether you're delivering digital content, a marketing program, or even a repeatable business process like onboarding, these tools are flexible enough that you can plan out your activity and reach out to the people that need to share information or need to contribute to projects.”